netwninja/Linux-Guides/yum.md

 # yum: Creating and Updating repositories (including updating kernels)

 **yum** and **rpm** are both able to install and upgrade packages.
 The biggest difference is that *YUM* looks for dependencies whereas *rpm* does not.
-This means that rpm can install any versions whereas
+This means that rpm can install any versions whereas yum cannot.

 # yum